annakrystalli/rmacroRDM/README.md

 #### store record level data

-**Morgan Ernst** highlights the importance of compiling observations rather than species averages:
+**Morgan Ernest** highlights the importance of compiling observations rather than species averages:

 > Having any info is still better than no info, but often we need info on variability across individuals within a species or we want to know how the trait might vary with changes in the environment.
 For this, we need record-level data.